hashes4merkle/raspiblitz/README.md

 ##### MIGRATION: Migrate Blitz Data to new Hardware

-This stops your RaspiBlitz and creates a Migration ZIP file you can download/export per SCP to your laptop.
+This stops your RaspiBlitz and creates a Migration ZIP file you can download/export per SFTP to your laptop.
 This contains all the important data from your RaspiBlitz including LND, your Blitz configuration and also data from your installed apps.
 Can be used to migrate your RaspiBlitz to a new hardware - for example if you want to replace the HDD with a SSD.
 For details on how to import a Migration File [see here](README.md#import-a-migration-file).